Ooops Up: Chart performance

 "Ooops Up" peaked at number-one in Greece and it reached number two in Austria, the Netherlands, Norway, Sweden, Switzerland and West Germany.
-It also entered the top 10 in Belgium, Denmark, Finland, Italy, Luxembourg, Spain and the United Kingdom.
+It also became a top-10 hit in Belgium, Denmark, Finland, Italy, Luxembourg, Spain and the United Kingdom.
 In the latter country, the single peaked at number five during its third week on the UK Singles Chart, on 24 June 1990.
 It stayed at that position for two weeks.
-Outside Europe, "Ooops Up" reached number one on the RPM Dance/Urban chart in Canada, number four in Australia, number five in Zimbabwe, number eight in New Zealand and number 35 on the US Billboard Hot 100.
-On the Billboard Dance Club Play chart, it peaked at number four.
+Outside Europe, "Ooops Up" reached number one on the RPM Dance/Urban chart in Canada.
+In West Asia, it became a successful top-five hit, peaking at number two on 15 July 1990.
+In Oceania, it peaked at numbers four and eight in Australia and New Zealand, respectively.
+In Africa, the song reached number five in Zimbabwe, while in the US, it peaked at number 35 on the Billboard Hot 100 and number four on the Billboard Dance Club Play chart.

 The song was awarded with a gold record in Australia (35,000), Austria (25,000), Sweden (25,000) and the US (500,000) and a silver record in the United Kingdom (200,000).

 Music video

-The music video for "Ooops Up" was directed by Liam Kan and is in both black-and-white and colours.
+The music video for "Ooops Up" was directed by Liam Kan and filmed in London in both black-and-white and colours.
 He would also direct the video for the group's next song, "Cult of Snap".